racingthebeam/beam256/docs/DEVLOG.md

   - implement the instructions in the CPU core
   - debug it until it's all working

+## Day 12

+### Plan

+  - extend maths operations with support for signed operations and immediate values
+  - conditional jumps

-## Day 11 Plan
+## Day 11

+### Plan

+NB: need to extend assembler to support `.org`, `.align`, and literal data

   - function call opcodes: PUSH, POP, RSV, CALL, NARGS, SYSCALL
   - IO: READ, WRITE (with testing for event forwarding)
   - LOAD, STORE, plus split-reg indexed operations (not yet documented)
   - unconditional jumps
-  - extend maths operations with support for signed operations and immediate values

-NB: need to extend assembler to support `.org`, `.align`, and literal data

 That's ambitious but if we can knock all that out in a day then next Sunday we can do all the conditional jumps, of which there seem to be dozens, and looks like an all-round miserable time.
 After *that* we can finally start looking at some hardware.

 As you can see I'm doing everything I can to avoid setting up a TypeScript pipeline.

+### Report

+Twas a late start, will not get everything done that I wanted.
+Punt signed math ops to next week!

+codegen is extended to support org, align, zero, literal data

 ## Day 10